 ABN Amro Bank's most sustainable circular building in the heart of Amsterdam's business district

 Sustainability & Circularity

 DC takes circularity one step further.
 With 3000m² of meeting venues with LED and PV panels connected to a complete DC grid on 350V DC developed by Direct Current B.V.
 The next step for DC is to create cases in utility buildings.
-It is not just about avoiding conversion losses -this is just an important by-catch-, but it is about the bigger picture.
-Through this technique we can add more functionality in buildings and lay the foundation to be connected to a smart DC network where congestion management are in the roots of the internal and external network.
-In this way we build an organic smart grid that allows optimum use of renewable energy and put it in use at the lowest cost.
-This applies to users but also for the operators. which directly leads to the lowest social cost in order to allow a sustainable society.
+It is not just about avoiding conversion losses -this is just an important by-catch-, but more about the bigger picture.
+Through this technique, we can add more functionality in buildings and lay the foundation to be connected to a smart DC network where congestion management is in the roots of the internal and external network.
+In this way, we build an organic smart grid that allows optimum use of renewable energy and puts it in use at the lowest cost.
+This applies to users but also for the operators, which directly leads to the lowest social cost in order to allow a sustainable society.
 Needless to mention that balancing the energy bill is further reduced here, especially in combination with storage, which in DC nets can be much smaller than the current AC nets.
 We are closely involved in the following projects in order to achieve this.

 - Current/OS on 350V (i.e. the software layer used within this network where privacy violation is impossible; therefore it does not need to be protected) containing the Operating System of the currents and the Priority System.